 "The command we have from Christ is blunt: Loving God includes loving people.
 You've got to love both."

-Prayer: Lord, forgive me for the times I've praised You one minute, and criticized others the next.
+Lord, forgive me for the times I have praised You one minute, and criticized others the next.
 Teach me how to cooperate with Your Spirit so that I can become more like Jesus all the time.
 Thank You that as I devote myself to You and Your Word, You will change me, bless me, and use me for Your glory!

 - J. M. Farro